uni-algo/uni-algo/README.md

 <details><summary><b>vcpkg</b></summary><p>

-In vcpkg classic mode you can install the library with `vcpkg install uni-algo` or `vcpkg install uni-algo[header-only]` and then handle it the way you prefer.
+In vcpkg classic mode you can install the library with `vcpkg install uni-algo` and then handle it the way you prefer.

 In vcpkg manifest mode you can add the library to your project's vcpkg.json file as a dependency: